4site-interactive-studios/engrid-docs/src/pages/docs/engrid-page-builder-componants.md

 ---
-title: ENGrid Page Builder Componants & Features
+title: ENgrid Page Builder Components and Features
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: A guide to Page Builder components and features.
+Learn how to set body data attributes via URL or code blocks, manage universal opt-ins, and utilize currency symbols and lazy loading for a more dynamic and engaging user experience.

 ---